-So, it is nearly that time again, that magical time of year, Christmas!
-We have noticed there is a shortage of advice on cooking a simple Small Whole Turkey.
+So, it is nearly that magical time of year again, Christmas!
+We have noticed a shortage of advice on cooking a simple Small Whole Turkey.

-This recipe is for making a Perfect tender whole Turkey between 2kg to 4kg (5lb - 9lb).
+This recipe makes a Perfectly tender whole Turkey between 2kg to 4kg (5lb - 9lb).
 We take you through every step of making the best Roast Turkey Xmas Dinner!

 To what to stuff with, how to remove a wishbone and string the poultry.
 And finally, of course, the temperature and cooking times for how long to roast?

-How to prepare and cook a Small Whole Turkey?
+How do you prepare and cook a Small Whole Turkey?

-Jump to RecipeAlthough you may want to come back and check the images for removing wishbone, trussing the turkey and carving.
+Jump to RecipeHowever, you may want to come back and check the images for removing the wishbone, trussing the turkey and carving.

-Check out the table below for how many people a small turkey will serve?
+Check the table below for how many people a small turkey will serve.

 Whole Turkey Weight | Number of Servings |